RyanLamansky/dotnet-webassembly/README.md

 ### Required for 1.0

-- Leverage the official WebAssembly spec tests to ensure correct behavior.
-- Implement C# 8.0 nullable reference types.
+- Implement Table Imports.

 ### After 1.0

-- Make the compiler extensible: in particular, provide a mechanism to replace the `System.Reflection.Emit.AssemblyBuilder`-affiliated methods with replacements.
+- Provide a mechanism to replace the `System.Reflection.Emit.AssemblyBuilder`-affiliated methods with replacements so that something like Mono.Cecil can be used to produce a DLL.
-- Support saving generated assemblies as DLLs on .NET Framework via the above extensibility mechanism.
-- If https://github.com/dotnet/corefx/issues/4491 is fixed, enable saving compiled DLLs on .NET Core builds.
+- If https://github.com/dotnet/corefx/issues/4491 is fixed, use it to enable saving DLLs.
 - Remove the compiler's Data section segment size limit of 4128768 bytes.

 ## Other Information